DelNov/T-Flows/readme.md

 simulation.
 Class ```Field_Type``` holds velocities, temperatures and other variables describing a flow _field_.
-Class ```Turb_Type``` holds variables describing the state of turbulence; turbulent kinetic energy (k), its dissipation (ε), individial Reynolds stresses for second moment closures or turbulent statistics.
+Class ```Turb_Type``` holds variables describing the state of turbulence; turbulent kinetic energy (k), its dissipation (ε), individial Reynolds stresses for algebraic heat flux model or turbulent statistics.
 Multiphase flows with interface tracking are described by class ```Vof_Type``` and Lagrangian particle tracking with ```Swarm_Type```.